itfische/pstar/docs/pstar_plist___getattribute__.md

 **Examples:**

 A [`plist`](./pstar_plist.md) of `list`s has `append` methods at two levels -- the [`plist`](./pstar_plist.md)
 and the contained `list`s.
-To chose `list.append` them, you can add an '_' to the method name:
+To chose `list.append` then, you can add an '_' to the method name:
 ```python
 pl = plist[[1, 2, 3], [4, 5, 6]]